AIdjIO/MITE/README.md

 # MITE - Mobile Internet to Ethernet
-How to share mobile internet (wifi hotspost) to wired ethernet (LAN) devices with dd-wrt this assumes you have a router flashed with dd-wrt and repeater bridge option available
+How to share mobile internet (wifi hotspost) to wired ethernet (LAN) devices with dd-wrt this assumes you have a router flashed with dd-wrt and repeater bridge option available.
+I have included screenshots of most config page so you can check your own configuration but most of the settings are left to their default values.

 # Hardware used in this tutorial
 Linksys WRT54G/GL/GS | Samsung Galaxy S6